ghetzel/diecast/README.md

 # Overview

-`diecast` is a utility and importable Golang package that allows you to dynamically render a directory tree of template files into HTML.
+Diecast is a utility and importable Golang package that allows you to dynamically render a directory tree of template files into HTML.
 Data can be retrieved from third-party API sources and on-the-fly included during the template rendering process.
 This allows you to create entire websites that consume external data sources and present a complete UI for them.

 # Example

 The following shows an example that illustrates basic usage of `diecast` for a simple "Hello World" site with no external content.
-You can try this out by installing Diecast (`go get github.com/ghetzel/diecast`), changing to the `examples/hello` directory, and running `diecast serve`.
+You can try this out by installing Diecast (`go get github.com/ghetzel/diecast`), changing to the `examples/hello` directory, and running `diecast`.
 The site is available at [http://localhost:28419].

 Directory tree:
 ```